anykeyh/clear/manual/model/transactions-and-save-points/connection-pool.md

   # Spawn a new fiber
   spawn do
-    sleep 0.1 #Wait a bit, to ensure than the first connection is inside a transaction
+    sleep 0.1.seconds # Wait a bit, to ensure than the first connection is inside a transaction
     # execute in connection nº2
     @@count = Clear::SQL.select.from("tests").count
   end

-  sleep 0.3 # Let the 2 fiber time to finish...
+  sleep 0.3.seconds # Let the 2 fiber time to finish...

   # The count is zero, because: it has been setup by the second fiber, which
   # called AFTER the insert but BEFORE the commit on the connection nº1